-Any individual on campus who has information about an emergency or dangerous situation that may affect the Marshall B. Ketchum University campus must notify the Department of Campus Safety as soon as possible.
+Any individual who has information about an emergency or dangerous situation that may affect the MBKU campus must notify Campus Safety and Security as soon as possible.

-- 1. The Department of Campus Safety will gather all essential information about the nature of the emergency or disaster from the reporting person and other available sources, these may include, but are not limited to: other witnesses, the University video camera system, and the United States (Geological Survey).
+- 1. Campus Safety and Security will gather all essential information about the nature of the emergency or disaster from the reporting person and other available sources (these may include but are not limited to other witnesses, the University video camera system, and the United States Geological Survey.
 Appropriate University staff (including but not limited to members of the Emergency Response Team) may be notified to aid in gathering information to determine the nature and scope of the emergency or disaster. - 2.
-Based on the information available, the Chief of Campus Safety or his designee shall without delay determine whether an emergency or dangerous situation exists that may affect the Marshall B. Ketchum University campus. - 3.
-Based on the information available, the Chief of Campus Safety or his designee shall without delay, and taking into account the safety of the Marshall B. Ketchum University community, determine the content of the emergency notification and initiate the emergency notification system, unless issuing a notification will compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency as determined by the Chief of Campus Safety or his designee. - 4.
-The Chief of Campus Safety or his designee shall determine the appropriate segments of campus to receive an emergency notification regarding the emergency or dangerous situation.
-Appropriate segments of campus may include but are not limited to students or any subset thereof, staff/faculty or any subset thereof, Directors, Campus Operations, or members of the Marshall B. Ketchum University Emergency Response Team. - 5.
-The content of an emergency notification may include but is not limited to the nature of the emergency or dangerous situation, the area of campus affected, instructions on actions to take, or prompts for a response from the recipients. - 6.
-The duration of the operation of the emergency notification system shall be determined by the Chief of Campus Safety or his designee.
+Based on the information available, the Director of Campus Safety and Security or designee shall without delay determine whether an emergency or dangerous situation exists that may affect the MBKU campus. - 3.
+Based on the information available, the Director of Campus Safety and Security or designee shall without delay and considering the safety of the MBKU community, determine the content of the emergency notification and initiate the emergency notification system, unless issuing a notification will compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency as determined by the Director of Campus Safety and Security or their designee.

+- 4. The Director of Campus Safety and Security or designee shall determine the appropriate segments of campus to receive an emergency notification regarding the emergency or dangerous situation.
+Appropriate segments of campus may include but are not limited to, students or any subset thereof, staff/faculty or any subset thereof, Directors, Campus Operations, or members of the MBKU Emergency Response Team. - 5.
+The content of an emergency notification may include, but is not limited to, the nature of the emergency or dangerous situation, the area of campus affected, instructions on actions to take, or prompts for a response from the recipients. - 6.
+The duration of the operation of the emergency notification system shall be determined by the Director of Campus Safety and Security or designee.